Single-particle versus many-body phase coherence in an interacting Fermi gas

-\paragraph*{\bf{Repulsive Vs Attractive interactions.}} Below, we demonstrate that the long time expansion of our protocol's interference allows us to access to many-body coherence through the noise correlator (see also Supplementary Material).
-We shall see that the different nature of many-body state for repulsive and attractive interactions is clearly reflected in our pictures (see Fig. \ref{Partial_Interference}).
+\paragraph*{{Repulsive vs. attractive interactions.}} In the following, we demonstrate that the long time expansion of our setup allows us to access to many-body coherence through the connected spin-resolved correlator $G_{\uparrow,\downarrow}({\mathbf r},{\mathbf r'};t_{exp}) - \braket{\hat n_{\uparrow}({\mathbf r},t_{exp})}\braket{\hat n_{\downarrow}({\mathbf r'},t_{exp})}$.
+Notably, we consider the connected part to eliminate the background from the total correlations.
+We shall see that the different nature of the many-body state for repulsive and attractive interactions is clearly reflected in our pictures (see Fig. \ref{Partial_Interference}).
+We note that, within our model, the presence of a reference site does not affect the correlator $G_{\uparrow\downarrow}$, since the coupling between the ring and the center is nonzero only for particles with the same spin.

 For $U>0 $ the ground state of the system is made of itinerant correlated particles.
 Therefore, the interferograms reflect the phase pattern imparted by the effective magnetic flux putting the system in a coherent motion.
-By the analysis of the long-time behavior of $G_{\uparrow\downarrow}({\mathbf r},{\mathbf r'};t)$, at increasing $U$ we find that the correlation has a clear symmetry $k=k'$ (see the caption of Fig. \ref{Partial_Interference}), reflecting the system's tendency to magnetic ordering occurring at large $U/J$\cite{tasaki2020physics}.
-As function of the applied effective magnetic flux, the correlations are found to be displaced by a discrete amount reflecting the quantized particle circulation.
+By the analysis of the long-time behavior of $G_{\uparrow\downarrow}({\mathbf r},{\mathbf r'};t)$, at increasing $U$ we find that, for fixed $y$ and $y'$, the correlation has a clear symmetry with respect to $x=x'$ (corresponding in momentum space to $k=k'$), reflecting the tendency of the system to approach magnetic order at large $U/J$ \cite{tasaki2020physics,PhysRevA.79.013609}.
+The correlations are found to be displaced by a discrete amount as a function of the applied effective magnetic flux, reflecting the quantized particle circulation.
+This can be observed by looking at the displacement $\tilde{\ell}/R$ of the origin $x=x'=0$ in the direction $x=x'$ as a function of the applied flux (see Fig.~\ref{Fig_steps}).